General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Observable Relativistic Effects

-Time derivatives of retarded times $s$ and $s_0$ with respect to $t$ and $t_0$ are calculated from their definitions, $s=t-r$ and $s_0=t_0-r_0$, where we have to take into account that the spatial position of the point of observation is connected to the point of emission of light by the unperturbed trajectory of light, ${\bm x}={\bm x}_0+{\bm k}\;(t-t_0)$.
-More explicitly, we use for the calculations the following relationships
+Time derivatives of the retarded times $s$ and $s_0$ with respect to $t$ and $t_0$ are calculated from their definitions, $s=t-r$ and $s_0=t_0-r_0$, where we have to take into account that the spatial position of the point of observation is connected to the point of emission of light by the unperturbed trajectory of light, ${\bm x}={\bm x}_0+{\bm k}\;(t-t_0)$.
+More explicitly, we use for the calculations the following relations

 where the unit vector ${\bm k}={\bm k}(t,t_0)$ must be also considered as a function of two arguments $t$, $t_0$ with its derivatives given by equation (\ref{vark}).
-We notice that relationship (\ref{ret}) combines two null cones related to propagation of gravitational field from the isolated system and to that of an electromagnetic wave from the source of light to observer.
-Equation \eqref{rtuo} is just a null cone corresponding to propagation of the gravitational field from the isolated system to the point of emission of light.
-Calculation of infinitesimal variations of equations (\ref{ret}), \eqref{rtuo} immediately gives a set of partial derivatives
+It is instructive to notice that relation (\ref{ret}) combines two characteristics of the null cone -- the first one is related to the propagation of gravitational field from the isolated system to an observer, and the second one is related to the propagation of light from the source of light to the same observer.
+Equation \eqref{rtuo} describes a null cone characteristic corresponding to the propagation of gravitational field from the isolated system to the point of emission of light.
+Calculation of the infinitesimal variations of equations (\ref{ret}), \eqref{rtuo} immediately gives a set of partial derivatives

-where $N^i=x^i/r$ and $N^i_0=x^i_0/r_0$ are the unit vectors directed from the isolated system to observer and to the source of light respectively..
+where $N^i=x^i/r$ and $N^i_0=x^i_0/r_0$ are the unit vectors directed from the isolated system to the observer and to the source of light respectively..